DEMOGRAPHICS

 Characteristics

-Added CHARACTERISTICS: on 1/15/2023, “What is your race?” was removed from Form 1 data collection and replaced with race questions from Form 2 - “Are you of Hispanic, Latino, or Spanish origin?; and “What racial group or groups do you most identify as?
+On 1/15/2023, “What is your race?” was removed from Form 1 data collection and replaced with race questions from Form 2 - “Are you of Hispanic, Latino, or Spanish origin?; and “What racial group or groups do you most identify as?
 (Select all that apply)”; Race as a single variable is mapped to RacePrimary to ensure consistency with prior data collection

 New follow-up question - “If you identified with more than one race in the above questions, what is the race you identify with the most?” was added on 4/1/2023 - This was to insure a crosswalk with the Race variable that was asked prior to the Race Ethnicity split.